 Anatomy

-Just like most of the basic stitches, dc stitches have a front loop, a back loop, and a 3rd loop.
+Just like common crochet stitches, dc stitches have a front loop, a back loop, and a 3rd loop.
 The hdc, dc, and treble crochet stitches have another part into which you can make your stitches, the Post.

 Essentially, the post is the body of the stitch.
 Since double crochet has a tall post, you can work into the post to create unique textures.